mozilla/addon-sdk/doc/dev-guide-source/addon-development/implementing-reusable-module.md

 What happens here is that `cfx test`:

+<span class="aside">Note the hyphen after "test" in the module name.
+`cfx test` will include a module called "test-myCode.js", but will exclude modules called "test_myCode.js" or "testMyCode.js".</span>

 * looks in the `test` directory of your package
-* loads any modules that start with the word `test`
+* loads any modules whose names start with the word `test-`
 *  calls all their exported functions, passing them a `test` object implementation as their only argument.